 Back pain is a problem that can affect anyone at any time of their life and it can take many forms.
-There are multiple causes of back aches, tensions or stiffness which means that it can sometimes be difficult to establish what is causing back pain.
+There are multiple causes of backaches, tensions or stiffness which means that it can sometimes be difficult to establish what is causing the pain in your back.

-Here are some ways that you can reduce the likelihood of developing back pain and minimise the risk of injury:
+Here are some ways that you can reduce the likelihood of developing pains in your back and minimise the risk of injury:

 - Keeping your spine straight and maintaining a good posture.

-- Maintaining a healthy body mass index means that you will not suffer undue join strain.
+- Maintaining a healthy body mass index means that you will not suffer undue joint strain.

 - Try not to lift with your knees instead of your back when lifting heavy objects.